Can Apple Pages Finally Replace Microsoft Word For Mac?

 Microsoft Office for Mac

-Subscription or purchase?
+Subscription or Purchase?

+However, there is also this question to answer with subscription software.
 What happens to your data and files if you decide to cancel your subscription?

 On top of that, do you need all the Office products?
 I would only use Word and perhaps Excel from time to time and never use the other apps in the suite.

-Apple Pages is free
+Apple Pages is Free

 If you are a Mac user like me and your primary requirement is for word processing programs, can Pages reliably replace Microsoft Word?